-Progressive charts
+Progressive Charts

 Back in 2001 Tantek Çelik dreamt up a little polygonal CSS hack, using the bevels of borders to create angles in-browser.
 Eventually, Lasse Reichstein Nielsen made the technique accessible.
 Back then, I was thinking about CSS and wanted to try my hand at unobtrusive DHTML.